 - Cross-vendor reporting is manual.
 Atera reports on Atera.
 Questions that span Atera + your security tool + your billing system get assembled by hand.

 - The fragmented experience.
-Your team toggles between Atera, QuickBooks, Huntress, Pax8, IT Glue all day.
+Your team toggles between Atera, your accounting system, your security platform, your distributor, your documentation tool all day (QuickBooks, Huntress, Pax8, IT Glue are common examples).
 Your customers see emails and reports from those vendors instead of from your MSP.

 How Morton Command Center fits

 Morton Command Center is not a PSA replacement.
 Atera stays where it is — your source of truth for tickets and devices.
-Command Center reads from Atera's API and renders one unified workspace on top: ticket queue, billing engine, security operations, backup monitoring, procurement, white-label customer portal, and reporting, all in one custom-built dashboard.
+Morton Command Center is built to read from Atera's API — wired specifically to your deployment during the build phase — and renders one unified workspace on top: ticket queue, billing engine, security operations, backup monitoring, procurement, white-label customer portal, and reporting, all in one custom-built dashboard.

 What changes: